arrow arrow

 During the depression Clarence, Ida, Harvey and Alice decided to join forces to overcome the economic hardships they were all facing.
 Clarence was looking at uncertain employment and John was 63 years old doing whatever he could to bring in a few dollars.
 Clarence and Ida could also use a larger home for their family.
 In 1932 Clarence and Ida sold their home at 2511 Flushing Road and moved into the home of Harvey and Alice.
 Harvey and Alice moved into property that Clarence owned.
 The location was called Clairmont Farm #3 - or commonly called the lake place.

 The Lake House - primarily from recollections of Eldon Coller and Kenneth Miller with some location details added by Mark Coller.
 The lake house was on Clairmont Drive (originally Ovid street) which is off of Bennett Lake Road just east of a bridge over a waterway which connects Lobdell and Bennett lakes.
 The house was close to the intersection of Clairmont and Bennett Lake on 3 acres of land.
 Life was minimal in terms of food and shelter.
 The home was not insulated.
 There was no electricity.
 Lighting was by kerosene lamps.
 Cooking was done on kerosene and wood stoves.
 Heating was by coal or wood.
 Harvey and Alice lived there for years - summer and winter.
 For a few of those years Eldon lived with them.
 Kenneth would sometimes stay with them during the summer.
 During one or more of those stays Kenneth remembers Eldon teaching him some of the basics of drawing.
-Chores included growing a garden, raising chickens, renting boats, etc.
+Chores included growing a garden, raising chickens and renting boats.

 There were probably only 1 or 2 boats for rent.
 At the time local commerce excluded black people.
 Harvey would rent boats to black people, but it had to be done at night so the community would not be aware.